Beating the Harmonic lower bound for online bin packing

-Fix an input sequence $\sigma.$ Denote the result of post-processing $\sigma$ by $\sigma' =\{\p_1,\dots,\p_n\}$.
-From this point on, our analysis is purely based on the structural properties of the packing generated by $\A$ that we established in Theorems \ref{thm:alphaI} and \ref{thm:red-alpha} as well as Invariant \ref{inv:unmixed}, which still holds after post-processing by Lemma \ref{lem:invar}.
+From this point on, our analysis is purely based on the structural properties of the packing $P'$ that we established in Theorem \ref{thm:red-alpha}.
 We view $\sigma'$ only as a set of items and not as a list.
 We prove in Theorem \ref{thm:ub-eh} below that this is justified.
 In particular, we do \emph{not} make any statement about $\A(\sigma')$, since the post-processing done in Algorithm \ref{alg:final} means that some items (e.g., the ones introduced in lines \ref{mod:reduced1}-\ref{mod:reduced2}) do not have clearly defined arrival times, and it is not obvious how to define arrival times for them in order to ensure that $\A(\sigma') = \A(\sigma)$.

-\begin{definition} Let $\smallestred$ be a smallest red item in an unmixed bin.
-Let $k=\needs(t(\smallestred))$ (let $k=0$ if all red items are in mixed bins). \end{definition} The variable $k$ indicates how much space red items of type $t(\smallestred)$ need, namely $\redspace_k$ (if $k>0$).
-We follow Seiden's proof, adapting it for the case where $s(\smallestred)>1/3$.
-For the case $s(\smallestred)\le1/3$ (and the case $k=0$), we can apply the analysis by Seiden.
-(The reason that we still get a better result overall is that our improvements allow us to set some parameters, in particular values $\redfrac_i$, differently.)
+The \emph{class} of an item of type $t$ is $\leaves(t)$, if it is blue, and $\needs(t)$ if it is red.
+The class of an item $\p$ indicates how much space is reserved for red items in the bin containing $\p$ (both if $\p$ is red and if $\p$ is blue), namely $\redspace_i$ space if the class is $i$.

+\begin{lemma} For $k\in\{1,\dots,K\}$, red items of class $k$ are either all medium or all small.
+If they are medium, they are of the unique type $t$ such that $k=\needs(t)$. \end{lemma} \begin{proof} By Property \ref{prop:redspace}, if for a red item of type $t$ we have $\redspace_{\needs(t)}>1/3$, then it is a medium item; in this case, type $t$ is the only type such that $\needs(t)=k$ since each medium type is in a different class by Property \ref{prop:tidelta} and for each small item $\p$ we have $\redspace_{\needs(t(\p))}\le1/3$. \end{proof}

+The class of a bin with red items is the class of those red items.
+This is well-defined, as each bin contains red items of only one type.

+\begin{definition} Let $k$ be the minimum class of any unmixed red bin.
+Let $\smallestred$ be a smallest item in the unmixed red bins of class $k$.
+If all red items are in mixed bins, we define $k=K+1$ (and $\smallestred$ is left undefined). \end{definition}